User Profile

 One of the …

-Elizabeth Cleghorn Gaskell: North and south (1995, Penguin) 4 stars
+Elizabeth Cleghorn Gaskell: North and south (1995, Penguin)

 When her father leaves the Church in a crisis of conscience, Margaret Hale is uprooted …